digital-archives/HISTGA1011/slides/week_03_slide_deck.md

 ---

+## Definition
+# Appraisal - 2/2

+Born-digital materials may be appraised at **different points throughout its lifecycle**.
+When this happens largely depends on the type(s) of media received, and whether the repository has the necessary equipment to extract contents at the point at which appraisal is done.

+---

 ### Workflow: Acquisition -> Processing

 - Acquisition proposed
 - Deliver raw materials (secure file transfer, or ship temporary and/or original physical media)
-- Accession, stabilize (virus scan, create bit-level copies, or "images")
+- Accession, stabilize (virus scan, create bit-level copies via imaging, or transfer select files from media)
 - Pre-processing analysis
 - Arranagement and description

+---

+## Definition
+# Transfer

+A **transfer** refers to moving select data from one device to another.

 ---